evanx/concerto/README.md

 - a well-known name of the certs repo e.g. `certs-concerto`
 - a well-known name of the authorized certs e.g. `redishub_authorized_certs.cson`

+The API service:
+- provides a endpoint to import or refresh authorized certs e.g. `/importcerts`
+- otherwise the service authenticates HTTPS requests according to the committed certs

 When the contents of the certs repo are modified:
-- a webhook endpoint provided by the service is invoked e.g. `/importcerts`
+- the user requests the service to import/refresh certs e.g. `/importcerts`
-- the service will then sync the certs
+- the service will then sync the certs from the git repo to its own cache

-Requests are authenticated

 #### Example